jeffleary00/amoshell/README.md

 			print node + ' results found in file ' + payload
 		else:
 			print node + ' amos error: ' + payload

+#api

+amos()
+  params: node-name, command-string, [**kwargs]
+  returns: return-code(0 ok|1 fail), returned-text

+amosbatch():
+  params: (list of node names), command-string, [**kwargs]
+  returns: list of result objects (node-name, return-code(0|1), payload) in the case of a success, the payload contains the path to the logfile containing the output. otherwise, payload will probably contain the error message.